collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 When you get a trademark license, it will only apply to the specific event in your request.
 You will need to apply for a new license if you want to host another event.

 ### 4.4.
 Publications
-You need a trademark license if you want to use a Community mark in a publication in a way that is not fair or nominative use under U.S. trademark law or other applicable foreign laws.
+You need a trademark license if you want to use a Community mark in a publication in a way that is not fair, nominative, or referential use under applicable law.

 [You should include the following information when requesting a license to use our marks in a publication.]
  1. What is the proposed title of the publication?